diracdyson/Personal-Website/README.md

 # [Real Life Financial Returns](https://github.com/diracdyson/Antarctica-Managment-Returns)
 ![](/heatant.png)
-- This was sample data provided by Antarctica Asset Management 18 columns of financial return strategies
+- This was sample data provided by Antarctica Asset Management
 - Dealt with outliters by Z-score method and applied the generalized least sqaures method for heterosckedastic time-series data and deduced a better portfolio than the Hedge Fund from a CAPM multilinear regression model
 - Dispersion analysis is used to decipher riskyness of portfolio